salam99823/tokenizer/README.md

 The tokenizer uses a simple state machine to tokenize the input text.
 It recognizes the following tokens:

-- Whitespace: spaces, tabs, and newlines
+- `Whitespace`: spaces, tabs, and newlines
-- Numbers: integers and floating-point numbers
+- `Numbers`: integers and floating-point numbers
-- Names: identifiers and keywords
+- `Names`: identifiers and keywords
-- Strings: single- and double-quoted strings
+- `Strings`: single- and double-quoted strings
-- Operators: arithmetic, comparison, and other operators
+- `Operators`: arithmetic, comparison, and other operators
-- Comments: single- and multi-line comments
+- `Comments`: single- and multi-line comments

 The tokenizer also provides a `tokenize` method that takes a string as input and returns a `Result` containing a vector of tokens.

 Here is an example of how to use the tokenizer: